If you ask any business – large or small – what is the one thing they wish they could slash from their budget, it would likely be this: shipping.

 As a small company such as yourself, you don’t have the luxury or the cash flow of leasing planes or using drones.
 That said, how can you reduce your shipping expenditures?

 Shipping companies know the ins and outs of sending packages in your own city or internationally.
 They know how you can save on shipping a lamp, t-shirt, or computer to customers in Canada, Cambodia, or Cameroon.
-Simply put: they have the first-hand knowledge of how, where, and when you spend fewer loonies and toonies on shipments.
+Simply put: they have the first-hand knowledge of how, where, and when you spend fewer loonies and toonies on shipments and not lose money on their company.

 Here are five money-saving tips from shipping companies: